DaRealFreak/watcher-go/README.md

 Available Commands:
-  accounts    restores the accounts table from the passed archive items       restores the tracked_items table from the passed archive settings    restores the settings file from the passed archive
+  accounts    restores the accounts table from the passed archive items       restores the tracked_items table from the passed archive oauth       restores the oauth_clients table from the passed archive settings    restores the settings file from the passed archive
 ```